Residencies: June 1 – Sept 30, 2018

 How long is an average residency?
 Is there a minimum length of stay?

 While artists may request residencies of up to eight weeks; the average stay is 30 days.
-There is no minimum length of stay; however, we do not recommend less than a two-week residency, if possible.
+There is no minimum length of stay; however, we recommend no less than a two-week residency, if possible.

 How often am I allowed to apply?

 You may apply once in a 24-month period.
-If you are placed on the waiting list or have to cancel your residency, you may reapply after 12 months.
+If you are placed on the waiting list and not offered a residency or have to cancel your residency, you may reapply after a 12-month wait.

 Do I need to reapply if I am a Colony Fellow?